vectordotdev/timber-ruby/README.md

 ```

 Notice that instead of completely replacing your log messages,
-Timber _augments_ your logs with critical metadata.
+Timber _augments_ your logs with structured metadata.
 Turning them into
 [rich events with context](https://timber.io/docs/ruby/events-and-context) without sacrificing
 readability.